rakudo/rakudo/NOMMAP.markdown

 ## Fix up binding some more
 Get ::= correcter, and a bit more stuff on := also.

-## Implicitly typed parameters
-Any for routines, Mu otherwise

 ## Get attributes working
 Finish up enough so a (typed) attribute can be declared.
 Check for use of attributes that are not declared.
 Update attribute access code.